alfarom256/StinkyLoader/readme.md

 Run the provided python script to extract the loader shellcode and prepend to your target dll.

 ` python .\Python\generate.py -o <OUTPUT_FILE> -f <TARGET_DLL>.dll -pe .\x64\Release\StinkyLoader.exe -sct .shlc -xor <YOUR_HEX_XOR_KEY_HERE> --dump-shellcode <SHELLCODE_BLOB_OUTPUT_HERE>`

+To debug / test your own reflective loader, you can run the LoaderTester with one of the following arguments:

+`xload <PAYLOAD_DLL>.dll ` - reflectively load the payload by executing the PIC loader

+`rload <PAYLOAD_DLL>.dll` - reflectively load the dll by testing the `load` function in StinkyLoader

 Todos: